Warp

 What the public pricing page doesn't put in bold.
 Captured from pricing-page footnotes, contract terms, and recurring complaints.

-• Going past 1,500 monthly credits on Build costs extra—reload discounts exist, but credits can burn quickly with heavy agent use.
+• Going past the included 1,500 credits on Build adds pay-as-you-go rates, which can accumulate quickly during heavy agent usage.

 Where the pricing makes sense